qtnc/swan/docs/language-syntax.md

 ## Miscellaneous syntax suggars
+### Implicit map
 When the last parameter of a function is a map, you can omit the encosing braces when calling it:

 `func(1, 2, 3, x: 4, y: 5, z: 6)`
 is the same as
 `func(1, 2, 3, {a: 4, b: 5, c: 6})`

+This may be used to simulates named function parameters to some extent, in combination with destructuring parameters (see below).

+### Destructuring variable declaration
 You can declare new variables and destructure them from a map or any numerically indexable sequence, as follows.
 Note that, unlike JavaScript, *recursive destructuration* is impossible; in Swan it is kept simple; anyway, if recursion were possible, it would quickly become difficult to read, so it is anyway better avoided.